Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Model

 Therefore, we believe that, at least within the confines of the model we study, the companion star can remain spherical and its evaporation process can be neglected.
-In the following part, for simplicity, we use the Lane-Emden model with $n = 3$ to simulate the internal structure of the companion star.
-It is associated with a fully radiative star assuming the ratio between the gas pressure and the total pressure is a constant throughout the star, which fits well with the internal structure of the Sun \citep{Guenther_1992ApJ...387..372G} and very massive stars \citep{Nadyozhin_2005AstL...31..695N}.
+Below, for simplicity, we use the Lane-Emden model with $n = 3$ to simulate the internal structure of the companion star.
+This model is associated with a fully radiative star, where it is assumed that the ratio between the gas pressure and the total pressure is a constant throughout the star, which fits well with the internal structure of the Sun \citep{Guenther_1992ApJ...387..372G} and very massive stars \citep{Nadyozhin_2005AstL...31..695N}.
 The Lane-Emden equation is